ory/docs/docs/ecosystem/contributing.md

 ### SQL Migrations

 Ory uses a lightweight DBAL across all projects that require a database.
 This DBAL is typically stored in the `persistence/` directory.
-Since we only support SQL at the moment - there are no plans to add new databases and contributions won't be accepted due to maintenance effort - you will find the implementation in `persistence/sql`.
+Since we just support SQL at the moment - there are no plans to add new databases and contributions won't be accepted due to maintenance effort - you will find the implementation in `persistence/sql`.

 :::info

-This section only applies to Ory Kratos and Ory Keto.
+This section just applies to Ory Kratos and Ory Keto.
 Ory Hydra is using an approach that doesn't rely on fizz migrations.
 Please discuss with maintainers before making changes to the Ory Hydra SQL schemata.